chipsalliance/firrtl-spec/spec.md

 An expression can either be used as either a source expression or a sink expression; if an expression is on the left-hand-side of a connect, it is a sink expression.
 All other expressions are source expressions.

-All hardware components can be referenced with a source expression.
+All expressions may be used as source expressions.

 With the following exceptions, all other hardware components/subcomponents can be referenced with a sink expression:
   - input ports (or subcomponents which are input ports)